chiara-knicker/CSE121_Labs/Lab6_2/README.md

     return val;
 }
 ```
-This function reads the ADC value from the light sensor connected to the ADC_CHANNEL.
+This function reads the ADC value from the photodiode connected to the ADC_CHANNEL.
 It uses the adc1_get_raw function provided by the ESP32C3 to obtain the raw ADC value and returns it.
 ```
 void processSignal() {}
 ```